Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 This time we need to go attach the variable set to the most new workspace we created for github automation so be aware to select that workspace.

-We will have 2 ENVIRONEMT VARIABLES:
+We will have 2 ENVIRONMENT VARIABLES:
 1.**GITHUB_TOKEN**: At the start of the course we made a fine-grained token.
   Key will be the "GITHUB_TOKEN" and value will be your fine-grained token.
-2.**GITHUB_OWNER**: This will be your Github username
+2.**GITHUB_OWNER**: This will be your Github username.

 Now we got into the terraform automation repository and change workspace execution mode from `locals.tf`: